MiltonGreat/Employee-Attrition-Dashboard/README.md

 - Employee sentiment analysis and key attributes influencing job satisfaction.
 - Model interpretation and feature importance to guide healthcare management decisions.

+### Problem Statement

+Employee attrition is a persistent challenge in the US healthcare system, with high turnover rates leading to increased recruitment and training costs and reduced care quality.
+This project aims to uncover patterns in employee departure, analyze contributing factors, and provide insights into how healthcare institutions can mitigate these challenges.

 ### Datasets

 #### Watson Healthcare Attrition Dataset